-I LOVE peanut butter!
-I use it almost everywhere: on pancakes, in cookies, chicken stews or just by itself.
-It's often one of my pre-workout snacks.
-However, here are a few reasons why you may want to avoid peanut butter:
+I used to LOVE peanut butter: on pancakes, in cookies, chicken stews or just by itself.
+It was often one of my pre-workout snacks.
+However, here are a few reasons why you may want to avoid peanut butter like I do now:

 - you are following a paleo lifestyle